 FIRST AID & CPR

 Ontario First Aid regulation (Reg.
-1101) states that at least one worker per shift must be a qualified in delivery of first aid who works in vicinity of a first aid station with a first aid box.
+1101) states that at least one worker per shift must be qualified in the delivery of first aid who works in the vicinity of a first aid station with a first aid box.
 Organizations must ‘be prepared’ by having trained employees to deal with emergencies.

 - Compliance to relevant legislation

 - Reduced insurance costs and liability